All our projects adopt the simple three stepped methodology to achieve bespoke creative solutions

 A young and dynamic team of architects, we brew fresh talent and encourage out of the box thinking.
 The core values of ATA are perseverance, sincerity and hard work that have remained engrained in every project as we evolve as a reputed professional practice.
 Since its inception in 2007, the practice has grown to be recognised as a pioneering initiative striving to make conservation popularist movement rather than an elitist exercise.

-ATA is headed by award winning architect Aishwarya Tipnis an alumnus of the School of Planning & Architecture New Delhi, she has Masters Degree in European Urban Conservation with distinction from the University of Dundee, Scotland in 2007.
-Aishwarya's deep understanding of the Indian context coupled with her training in Britain enables her to develop bespoke solutions that are both global in approach and apt in the local context.
-She has almost a decade of experience in the field of architectural and urban conservation and has pioneered several urban conservation and building restoration projects in India.
+ATA is headed by award-winning architect Aishwarya Tipnis.
+Her deep understanding of the Indian context coupled with her training in Britain enables her to develop bespoke solutions that are both global in approach and apt in the local context.
+She has over a decade of experience in the field of architectural and urban conservation and has pioneered several urban conservation and building restoration projects in India.
+Aishwarya is the recipient of the highest civilian honour in the culture sector the insignia of Chevalier des Arts et des Lettre (Knight of the Arts and Letters), by the Government of France in 2018 for her outstanding commitment to the preservation of French Heritage in West Bengal.
+She is also the recipient of the UNESCO Award for Heritage Conservation in the Asia-Pacific Region (Award of Merit: Mahidpur Fort & Honourable Mention for Doon School, Dehradun) in 2016.
 She is the recipient of the Commonwealth Professional Fellowship 2011, Bonjour India Embassy of France Travel Fellowship 2010, Scottish International Scholarship 2006, as well as the IHBC Gus Austley Award 2007, Architectural Heritage Society of Scotland Award 2007.
 She has authored a book on "Vernacular Traditions: Contemporary Architecture" as well as multiple articles on heritage conservation in leading dailies.
 She is currently a visiting faculty to Department of Urban Design at the School of Planning & Architecture New Delhi.